mdriscoll93/acronis-cyber-platform-bash-examples/README.md

 6. Open the Management Portal and check that a new customer with name _MyBashCustomer_ was created under _MyBashPartner_ and for them all offering items for standard edition were enabled.
 ![Management Portal](images/bash_010.jpg)

-#### Create user, activate them by setting a password and enable backup services
+#### Create user, activate them by sending a e-mail and enable backup services

-1. Type `./05` and press `Tab`, it should autocomplete to the `./05.create-user-activate.sh`.
+1. Type `cd ..` and press `Enter`.
+You return to the main folder.
+Type `cd /use` and press `Tab`, it should autocomplete to the `cd /users`.
+Press `Enter`.
+Type `./cre` and press `Tab`, it should autocomplete to the `./create-user-for-`, type `c`, press `Tab`, you should have `./create-user-for-customer-activate.sh`.
 2. Press `Enter`.
-You should see request for expected username.
-Type it and press `Enter`.
+You should see request for expected username and e-mail.
+Type them and press `Enter` each time.
 ![Username](images/bash_011.jpg)
 3. If `api_client.json` file exists and contains correct information, and a user with this username doesn't exists, the script just makes a series of API calls silently and exit.
 If a user with provided username exists or any other issue exists, you receive a detailed error description.
 ![User exists](images/bash_012.jpg)
 4. Type `jq < user.json` and press `Enter`.
 You should see highlighted JSON file with a user information.
 If you can see something similar to picture bellow, you successfully created and activated a user.
 ![User info](images/bash_013.jpg)
+5. Wait till you receive activation e-mail and follow the activation procedure.
-5. Open the Management Portal and check that a new user with provided username was created  under _MyBashCustomer_ and it's in an active state.
+6. Open the Management Portal and check that a new user with provided username was created  under _MyBashCustomer_ and it's in an active state.
 ![Management Portal](images/bash_014.jpg)

 !!! note The created user has no roles assigned.
 It means it can't use any service.
 To enable services/applications you need to assign an appropriate role to a user.
 In next steps you will create a bash script to assign the created user `backup_user` role to enable backup services.

-6. Copy `05.create-user-activate.sh` file to `08.assign-user-backup-role.sh` using following command `cp 05.create-user-activate.sh 08.assign-user-backup-role.sh`.
+6. Copy `create-user-for-customer-activate.sh` file to `my-assign-user-backup-role.sh` using following command `cp create-user-for-customer-activate.sh my-assign-user-backup-role.sh`.

 !!! note All operations with the user account roles are located under the `/users/{user_id}/access_policies` endpoint.

 !!! note To build a JSON to assign a role for a user `id` and user `personal_tenant_id` need to be known.
 All these values can be retrieved from the `user.json` file we've received as result of the user creation API call.

-7. In your preferred editor, open and edit the `08.assign-user-backup-role.sh`.
+7. In your preferred editor, open and edit the `my-assign-user-backup-role.sh`.
 In our following instructions `nano` editor is used.
-To open the file in `nano` editor, type `nano 08.assign-user-backup-role.sh` and press `Enter`.
+To open the file in `nano` editor, type `nano my-assign-user-backup-role.sh` and press `Enter`.
 ![nano](images/bash_015.jpg)
 8. Find the following code in the file